TheGreatMacraft/Save-the-Pookie-Snowcastle/GDD_SaveThePookieSnowcastle/GDD.md

 url: [[GnomeBehaviourPattern.bpmn]]
 ```

+## Attacking the Castle

 1. **Snow golem** - Massive creature, that moves slowly towards the castle, but deals a lot of damage when it gets a hit on it.
 ### Boss Enemies
 1. **Papa Gnome** - Bigger, slower enemy.
 ## Buildings
 ### Defenses
-1. **Snow cannon** - can be mounted by a player and used to shoot snowballs.
-When upgraded, it fires automatically at closest enemy, it can reach.
+1. **Snow cannon** - automatically shoots enemies.
+It can also be mounted by the player, making it fire faster and counting towards any kill-specific quota. *slower shoot speed, stronger hits*
+Upgrade ideas:
+- ability to shoot at multiple targets at once
+- faster shooting speed
+- custom ammo

+2. **
 ### Assistance
 1. **Radar** - Provides a mini-map until disabled or destroyed
 ## Weapons